galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 >
 > A. A high LIANA rank alone.
 >
-> B. Ligand and receptor expression, spatial adjacency of the relevant domains, coherent markers, literature support, and reproduction in another sample.
+> B. Ligand and receptor expression, spatial adjacency of the relevant spatial clusters, coherent markers, literature support, and reproduction in another sample.
 >
 > C. Detection of either gene anywhere in the matrix.
 >